Doiby Dickles: Later stories

-As the Golden Age began to fade, Doiby was sent into space to marry Princess Ramia, the aliens enjoying his vast wisdom, and Alan Scott went on with his solo career.
+Near the end of the Golden Age, Doiby was sent into space to marry Princess Ramia, the aliens enjoying his vast wisdom, and Alan Scott went on with his solo career.
 Myrg comes to resemble Doiby's beloved Brooklyn.

 He briefly returns to Earth to assist the Green Lanterns in a new problem: Sinestro has possessed his taxi.
 He had left it behind in Hal Jordan's garage when he went to Myrg.
 The threat is eventually neutralized but Goitrude is destroyed.
 Doiby had traveled to Earth with a 'dimension-change' but this device is lost in the confrontation.
 Later, Goitrude is repaired.

 Doiby continues to live as king until his position was usurped by the evil Prince Marieb.

 Sometime later, Doiby joins a group called "Old Justice".
 It is made up of the 'sidekicks' of many Golden Age heroes.
-There is Dan the Dyna-Mite, Merry Pemberton, Neptune Perkins, Second Sweep of Hourman's Minute Men, and Ma Hunkel's children Dinky and Sisty Jibbet who operated as the Cyclone Kids.
+There is Dan the Dyna-Mite, Merry Pemberton, Neptune Perkins, Second Sweep of Hourman's Minute Men of America, and Ma Hunkel's children Dinky and Sisty Jibbet who operated as the Cyclone Kids.
 They are convinced that the younger superheroes are not responsible enough to be involved in 'the game'.

 During the Sins of Youth storyline, one of Doiby's alien devices combines with the magic from Klarion the Witch Boy.
 This serves to alter the ages of dozens of superheroes and supervillains.
 Older characters become much younger and the teens become adults.
 Doiby and other members of Old Justice find themselves having to herd and baby-sit adults-turned-kids, many of whom have become vastly irresponsible.
 They are assisted by some of the now-adult super-beings.
 Basing themselves out of the old JLA headquarters in Happy Harbor, the adults and kids eventually find a way to blackmail Klarion into working with Doiby to reverse the changes.
 This incident convinces Old Justice that Young Justice can take care of themselves.